ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Change Controller: IETF

-# Extended DNS Error Code TBA1 - Blocked by upstream server
+# Extended DNS Error Code TBA1 - Blocked by Upstream DNS Server

- The server (e.g, DNS forwarder) is unable to respond to the request because the domain is on a blocklist due to an internal security policy imposed by the upstream server (e.g., DNS resolver).
-This error code is useful in deployments where the network-provided DNS forwarder is configured to use a external resolver that filters malicious domains.
+The DNS server (e.g., a DNS forwarder) is unable to respond to the request because the domain is on a blocklist due to an internal security policy imposed by an upstream DNS server.
+This error code is useful in deployments where a network-provided DNS forwarder is configured to use an external resolver that filters malicious domains.
+Typically, when the DNS forwarder receives a Blocked (15) error code from the upstream DNS server, it will replace it with "Blocked by Upstream DNS Server" (TBA1) before forwarding the reply to the DNS client.

 # Examples